 The Sewing Circle presents…

-A collaborative show featuring the work of 25 artists, curated by Colour Queen Sue Kreizman, the entire collection features handmade, handcrafted creations that have either been knitted, crocheted or have some form of stitching, but not as you know it!
+A collaborative show featuring the work of 25 artists, co-curated by Colour Queen Sue Kreizman and Peter Herbert, the entire collection features handmade, handcrafted creations that have either been knitted, crocheted or have some form of stitching, but not as you know it!
 Think crazy masks, strange dolls and political fashion rather than classic embroidery stitches.

 From giant neon chandeliers and crochet-covered mannequins to kitsch jewellery and humorous furniture; everywhere you look there’s a new shade, texture or detail to discover.
 Take your time to savour it.

 Feast your eyes

 Seeing the pieces displayed in a hospital alongside NHS signage enhances the DIY aesthetic of the concept of this being an exhibition that celebrates the handmade.

 The gallery is a short walk from either King’s Cross or Mornington Crescent tube stations and if you have absolutely any degree of interest in the afore-mentioned crafts (crochet, knitting or sewing), like me have an obsession with colour, or you simply want to feed you imagination, it’s worth every effort to visit this one of a kind exhibition which will brighten up a winter’s day in an instant.
 It’s joyful from the second you walk in.

 There’s only one downside and that’s the opening hours.
 These masterpieces can only be witnessed between the hours of 9am-5pm….Monday to Friday*.
 But if there was ever a reason to go into work late and say you’ve got a dentists appointment, or leave a little early…or indeed take a long lunch break it’s seeing this show. *You can make an appointment outside of these hours with the organiser Peter Herbert by emailing him at firstname.lastname@example.org.